 The Eurovelo

-I almost finished weeks two of my journey and my daily rides continue, following the rivers and the Eurovelo.
+I almost finished two weeks of my journey and my daily rides continue, following the rivers and the Eurovelo.
 After Montbéliard it was easy just to follow the Eurovelo 6 (map here) along the La Doubs.
 The route is mostly flat unless the E6 cycling path sends you up the hill through a detour to see a small village.
 Oh well, what had to be done, had to be done.
 The signage is great though and the paths are well maintained.

 After Besancon I headed towards Dole, still following the river and the Eurovelo 6.
 Dole looks amazing and was a great spot to stop for lunch, Once I got out of the mountain range it was time to leave the Eurovelo behind and cut across to Chalone-Sur-Saône.
 It was a 130km long ride, so a glass of French wine was definitely well deserved.